rpitrust/agentsimulation/source/overview.rst

    Depending on the scenario, this can be adjusted.
 When set to zero, spamming of others does not effect the trust ratings.

-The :mod:`Agent` module sets these parameters.
+The :class:`Agent` module sets these parameters.

    https://github.com/rpitrust/agentsimulation/blob/master/Agent.py